 The Muc-Off Pressure Washer Kit comes with a special low-pressure lance, that’s claimed to be safe on bearings.
+But is it any better than the best pressure washers on the market, such as the Worx Hydroshot?

 Most people tend to fall into one of two schools of thought when it comes to bike cleaning.
 Either jet washing is the ultimate maintenance sin, blasting away grease and oil and decimating the life expectancy of your pride and joy.
 Or providing you don’t fire the jet directly into your bearings, then it’s nothing to worry about – they’re supposed to be mountain bikes, after all.